 Mobile Wireless Networking is a course providing a comprehensive treatment of theoretical concepts and network technologies supporting modern wireless communications.
-Course topics includes both Radio Cellular Networks (with major focus on 4G systems) and IP Mobile Networks (Mobile IP, WiFi and Mobile Ad Hoc/Mesh Networks).
-Some theoretical aspects are supported by laboratory experiments based on Linux OS.
+Course topics includes Radio Cellular Networks with major focus on 4G systems and related 5G evolution.
+Some theoretical aspects are supported by laboratory experiments based on MATLAB.
 The course program includes: Wireless physical layer.
 Radio Planning.
 Multiple Access.
-GSM/EDGE/UMTS.
-LTE.
-Mobile IP.
-WiFi Networks.
-Mobile AdHoc Network.
-Wireless MESH Networks.
-(Delay Tolerant Networks).
-(Sensor Networks).
+GSM/EDGE/UMTS architecture overview.
+LTE architecture and protocols of RAN and EPC.
+5G evolution NR/5G Core.

 Cloud Computing and Networking (6 CFU):

-The cloud computing and networking course explores the challenges of cloud infrastructures and applications.
+The cloud computing and networking course explores the technologies behind the scene of modern cloud services.
 Fundamentals of cloud computing will be considered, including virtualizations and hypervisors, distributed storage, data center networking, virtual networking, Software Defined Network and OpenFlow, etc. Cloud and data center architectures will be discussed with special reference to the OpenStack and Docker/Kubernetes solutions.
 Most of theoretical lectures are supported by laboratory with OpenStack, OpenvSwitch, KVM, Docker and Kubernetes.
 The course program includes: Introduction to cloud computing.
-Virtualization.
+Virtualization of servers and network.
 Distributed Storage.
-Virtual Lan.
+Virtual LAN.
 Software Defined Networking, OpenFlow and OpenVSwitch.
 OpenStack.
 Data Center Networking.
-Linux Containers and Docker/Kubernetes, Cloud API.
+Linux Containers and Docker/Kubernetes.

 Electronic Engineering Dept.